Developer guide

 pre-commit install

-After this, the yapf formatter, the pylint linter and the pylint code analyzer will run at every commit.
+After this, the yapf formatter, the pylint linter and code analyzer will run at every commit.

 To run the pre-commit hooks without making a commit use: